プラチナのダイヤリングとゴールドのダイヤリング

 2.2.1 Softness

-Gold is a relatively soft metal and is easily scratched .
+Gold is a relatively soft metal and is prone to scratches .
 Daily use can cause scratches on the surface, so you need to be mindful of maintenance .

 2.2.2 Allergy risk

-Gold is often alloyed with other metals, which can cause allergic reactions, especially those containing nickel , so it is important to pay attention to the purity of the gold .
+Gold is often alloyed with other metals, which can cause allergic reactions, especially those containing nickel , so it's important to pay attention to the purity of the gold .

 3. White Gold: Beautiful and affordable, similar to platinum